ksu-cs-textbooks/cc410/content/y-milestones/06-orders-combos.md

       * You may wish to implement a modal dialog that asks the user to confirm before deleting the existing order.
 See [How to Make Dialogs](https://docs.oracle.com/javase/tutorial/uiswing/components/dialog.html) for Java or [Dialog Windows](https://tkdocs.com/tutorial/windows.html#dialogs) for Python.
 This is not required but highly recommended!
     * **Checkout** - clicking this button will have no effect at this time.
 It will be implemented in the next milestone.

+### Documentation Comments

+All new and updated classes in this milestone should contain full documentation comments.

 ### Unit Tests

 All new classes except `PanelFactory` should include full unit tests that achieve at or near 100% code coverage and adequately test all aspects of the class.
 In addition, some previous tests may need to be updated to match new requirements.